abou961/abou961/README.md

 <h1> Hi there, I'm Jean 👋 </h1>

-- 🔭 I’m currently working on the new design of the site www.jad-coaching.com (not yet available).
+- 🔭 I’m currently working on the new design of the "JadCoaching" company website (not yet available).
 - 🌱 I’m currently learning C#, JavaScript.
 - 🤔 I’m looking for help with back-end application development.
 - 💬 Ask me about C++, Java or Algorithmic.